Sai83/sai83.github.io/README.md

 sai83.github.io
 ===============

-Firt github page: Yes this is my first github page.
+First github page: Yes this is my first github page.
 Goal is to make sample page with some functionality from github.